 - 1 Cup Broken Graham Crackers

 - line a jumbo muffin tin with jumbo cupcake liners or use regular muffin tin but see note baking times.

-- in a medium bowl, whisk the cocoa, flour, baking soda, baking powder, cream of tartar and salt together. set aside.
+- in a medium bowl, whisk the cocoa, flour, baking soda, baking powder, cream of tartar and salt together.

 - slowly add a little of the flour, mix, a little of the banana, mix, and continue to alternate ending with the banana.

 - bake for 50-60 minutes and allow to cool.